 4. Secure any future performance with a lien

 As a rule, bankruptcy doesn’t alter liens in assets that secure debts: liens survive the bankruptcy.
 And Supreme Court decisions insulate liens created in the division of martial property from being avoided in bankruptcy.
-So, if you can’t achieve an even division, grant the spouse to whom the equalizing payment is owed a lien on the assets awarded that spouse.
+So, if you can’t achieve an even division, grant the spouse to whom the equalizing payment is owed a lien on the assets awarded to the other.

 5. Reserve support

 After a bankruptcy discharge, the family court cannot attempt to make things “right” between the spouses by revisiting the division of assets and debts.
-But a family court can award support to the spouse whose right to money for the property division was discharged, or whose protection from other creditors was wiped out in the ex’s bankruptcy.
+But a family court can award support to the spouse whose right to an equalizing payment was discharged, or whose protection from other creditors was wiped out in the ex’s bankruptcy.
 Reserving an award of support until the non support financial obligations of the spouses to each other are satisfied gives the family court a tool to grant some relief to the non bankrupt spouse.

 What isn’t at risk in bankruptcy

-And there will be fewer creditors the ex has to deal with other than you.
+And there will be fewer creditors the ex has to deal with other than you after a bankruptcy discharge.

 The automatic stay that is created when someone files bankruptcy does not stop proceedings for custody, visitation, paternity, alternation of status, and collection of support from assets that aren’t “property of the estate“.

-Plan the on-going financial obligations with the possibility of a Chapter 13, and you can minimize your exposure to bankruptcy-induced change.
+If you plan during the divorce with the possibility of a Chapter 13 in mind, you can minimize your exposure to bankruptcy-induced change.

 Image courtesy of Flickr and David Goehring